lauren-mods/Holloheim-Modpack/README.md

 ## Updating Instructions & Changes

+### 2.3

+lots of changes, mostly getting ready for mistlands compatibility

 ### 2.2 (8/11/22)

 - changed the hotkey for moving the inventory panels around from LeftCtrl to LeftAlt (because keep moving by accident)